curl/curl/tests/FILEFORMAT.md

 ### `<keywords>`
 A newline-separated list of keywords describing what this test case uses and tests.
 Try to use already used keywords.
 These keywords will be used for statistical/informational purposes and for choosing or skipping classes of tests.
-"Keywords" must begin with an alphabetic character, "-", "[" or "{" and may actually consist of multiple words separated by spaces which are treated together as a single identifier.
+Keywords must begin with an alphabetic character, `-`, `[` or `{` and may actually consist of multiple words separated by spaces which are treated together as a single identifier.

 When using curl built with Hyper, the keywords must include HTTP or HTTPS for 'hyper mode' to kick in and make line ending checks work for tests.